Limits and possibilities of refractive index in atomic systems: Abstract

 \section{Abstract}

-We consider the absolute-value limits of the refractive index in atomic systems.
-There has been growing interest in finding materials with an unusual index of refraction, but there are natural limitations on the index that can be attained by controlling basic multi-level systems with external fields.
-We explain how the ensemble density in a medium is an important practical limitation and use this to calculate a baseline value for the refractive index of a two-level system.
-We show how the additional transitions and fields in three- and four-level systems give greater control over the refractive index and consider how coherence effects and four-wave mixing can affect it in the linear regime.
-We find that the only parameters, besides the medium optical depth/density, that can effectively change the value of the attainable index are the frequencies of the involved transitions.
+Manipulation of the refractive index has been of growing interest lately.
+We consider parameters and possibilities of enhancing the absolute-value limit of the linear index in coherent atomic systems.
+Starting with a review of how two-level transitions -- without and with added coherence effects -- do not realistically allow for a significantly enhanced index at fixed atomic density, we discuss a possible way around this using wave mixing.
+This confirms that the only parameters, besides the medium optical depth/density, that can effectively change the value of the attainable index are the frequencies of the involved transitions.